 Table 32: Summery overview of the export preferences.

 CityGML export.
-Having completed all settings, the CityGML data export is triggered with the Export button at the bottom of the dialog (cf. Figure 68).
+Having completed all settings, the CityGML data export is triggered with the Export button [5] at the bottom of the dialog (cf. Figure 68).
 If a database connection has not been established manually beforehand, the currently selected entry on the Database tab is used to connect to the 3D City Database.
 Progress information is displayed within a separate status window.
 This status window also offers a Cancel button that lets a user abort the export process.
 The separate steps of the export process as well as possible error messages are reported to the console window.

+SQL queries

+The simple filter settings on the Export tab of the Importer/Exporter support user-defined SQL queries.
+The figure below shows the corresponding SQL input field.